 The Company has a 401(k) plan, which is a tax qualified savings plan, to encourage its employees to save for retirement purposes or other contingencies.
 All employees, working over 1,000 hours per year, of the Company and its subsidiaries are eligible to participate in the Plan after completion of one year of service and attaining the age of 21.
-The employee may elect to contribute a percentage of their compensation before taxes in a traditional 401(k) and/or a percentage of their compensation after taxes using the subsidiary's Roth 401(k) option.
-Based upon profits, as determined by the subsidiaries, a contribution may be made by the subsidiaries.
+The employee may elect to contribute a percentage of their compensation before taxes in a traditional 401(k) and/or a percentage of their compensation after taxes using the subsidiaries, a contribution may be made by the subsidiaries.
 Employees are 100% vested in the subsidiaries' contribution to the plan after five years of service.
 Employee contributions and vested subsidiaries contributions may be withdrawn only on termination of employment, retirement, death or hardship withdrawal.

 Under their respective Employee Incentive Compensation Plans, the Bank and Trust Services are authorized at their discretion, pursuant to the provisions of their plans, to establish on an annual basis, a bonus fund, which will be distributed to certain employees, based on their performance.
 The Employee Incentive Compensation Plans do not become effective unless the Bank and Trust Services exceed established income levels.

-Contributions to the 401(k) plan for the years ended December 31, 2012 and 2011 totaled \$462,000 and \$576,000, respectively.
-Contributions made to the incentive compensation plan for the years ended December 31, 2012 and 2011 were \$283,000 and \$37,000, respectively.
+Contributions to the 401(k) plan for the years ended December 31, 2015 and 2014 totaled 659,000 and 624,000 respectively.
+Contributions made to the incentive compensation plan for the years ended December 31, 2015 and 2014 were 612,000 and 619,000, respectively.